 Don’t quite know what a barcode is or how they work?
 You’ve come to the right place!

-Barcodes are, on a basic level, a picture that visually represents data.
-The data can include a number or text which holds information about specific products.
-You can scan barcodes to easily transfer product information to a computer or smart device.
+Barcodes are, on a basic level, a symbol that visually represents data.
+The data can include a group of numbers and characters that are then used to identify specific products.
+Using a specific barcode scanner you can scan barcodes to easily transfer product information to a computer or smart device.

 Different Types of Barcodes: 1D And 2D

 There are two main types of barcodes.
 The first is 1D barcodes.
 These are a series of vertical black lines separated by white space.
 They are typically found on consumer goods, for example, the Universal Product Codes (UPCs) found on food and other widely sold products across the world.

 1D barcodes are the most well-known and common type.
 They hold a limited amount of data and get longer horizontally as you add more information.
 They are only useful if the code is linked in a database to a product and pricing.

 2D Barcodes are the second type.
 These use patterns of different shapes to hold data.
 They store more data than 1D barcodes but are visually smaller.
 You can encode both alphanumeric data (like in 1D barcodes) and other data including images and web addresses.

 Quick Response (QR) codes are a type of 2D barcode which are increasingly used today.
 You may have seen these used in restaurants or shops to link to menus or brand websites.

 What Is The Difference Between UPC And SKU Barcodes?

 People often get confused by different types of barcodes, most commonly UPCs vs. SKUs.